SCORM is a software standard that enables you to share e-learning elements between different systems. Eduflow supports SCORM 1.2 and SCORM 2004.

 Wait until your SCORM file has been imported.
 You can leave the page and come back when it's done.

 You can edit your page using the rich-text editor both above and below the frame of your SCORM.
-From the settings page, you can change the view settings (standard vs. wide view) and adjust any of the common activity settings.
+From the settings menu, you can change the width of your SCORM module and adjust the aspect ratio.

 How the SCORM activity works

 Learners will view and interact with your SCORM activity.
 Their progress will be saved, so when a learner makes progress in a SCORM project but doesn't complete it yet, they will return to the same page that they left on.

 It's important to note that instructor and admin accounts do not save SCORM data and their progress will not be saved.
 Additionally, any changes made by an instructor or admin when impersonating a learner will be saved.

 An instructor can view any scores that come from quizzes within the SCORM module on the Scores tab of the Summary page.
 These scores can be used as an input for a Scoring activity, which can be shown to a learner or used to open other activities with prerequisites.